Neighborhood Revitalization Department

 - Implementing the Moreland Innovation Zone, which aims to bring together residents, businesses and institutions to create a catalytic environment in the southern Moreland neighborhood, including the City’s first fiberhood

 - Small grants are available for projects led by residents of the southern Moreland neighborhood (south of Chagrin and west of Lee).
 Guidelines available here.
 These grants are intended as an investment in everyday people as active citizens, using their creativity, passion, ingenuity and connectedness to make life better, right where they live.
-Applications are due February 19, 2016 by 5 pm.
+Applications are accepted until funds are all allocated.

 - Encouraging community uses for City owned vacant lots

-- Linking residents to resources to improve energy efficiency
+- Linking residents to resources to improve sustainability

 - Creating demonstration projects